UANATACA/ONESHOT-REPO/oneshot_gui.md

 # Test Environment

-**For testing purposes, we provide integrators of our pre-configured test-mode One-Shot Optimizer accessible at the following URL:**
+**For testing purposes, Uanataca provides integrators of a pre-configured test-mode One-Shot Optimizer accessible at the following URL:**

 </br>